Fuco1/AngularNetteSPA/README.md

 Special care is taken to make sure data inside the system stay consistent.
 We ensure, using the PHPs type system, that invalid data from the user never reach the inner logic of the system.

-This is achieved by first screening the input arrays through validatiors and then wrapping them in a `Validated` class instance.
+This is achieved by first screening the input arrays through validators and then wrapping them in a `Validated` class instance.
 Later stages of the system, which require validated data, accept only this type instead of plain arrays.
 This way we ensure on the type level that unvalidated data cannot reach the model layer.

 Similarly, since the REST api uses JSON objects as the transfer format, we use normalizers to translate the plain strings into PHP objects (such as the string `2000-10-20` into a `DateTimeImmutable` instance).
-Normalizers only accept `Validated` objects so that they are guaranteed to never fail because they always recieve good data.
+Normalizers only accept `Validated` objects so that they are guaranteed to never fail because they always receive good data.
 Normalizers emit instances of `Normalized` class so that we can further ensure that only normalized data are fed into entity creation methods.

 Both the `Validated` and `Normalized` classes implement `ArrayAccess` for ease of use.
 They are made immutable to further ensure that the data is never changed inside them once created.